-- 1. The Convention on Cluster Munitions was born out of a collective determination to address the humanitarian consequences and unacceptable harm to civilians caused by cluster munitions.
-States Parties welcome the steady headway that has been made towards this objective since the Convention entered into force on 1 August 2010 and underline their resolve to move forward towards ending the era of cluster munitions. - 2.
-States Parties reaffirm their determination to advance towards the full universalisation of the Convention and the promotion of its norms, as well as towards its full implementation.
-They will intensify efforts to complete time-bound obligations as soon as possible and ensure sustainable, integrated support for cluster munitions victims.
-They underline the importance of taking efforts forward in a spirit of cooperation and building on the existing partnerships between States Parties, international organisations and civil society. - 3.
-States Parties underline that progress in implementing the Convention is essential not only to address the humanitarian consequences of these weapons, but also to contribute to forward movement in a number of other areas.
-This includes development, notably advancing the achievement of the Sustainable Development Goals, international peace and security, human security, humanitarian action and human rights. - 4.
-Building on the Dubrovnik Action Plan (DAP), the Lausanne Action Plan aims to achieve significant and sustainable progress towards the universalization and implementation of the Convention for the period 2021-25.
-It lays out actions that States Parties will take to that end.
-The actions set forth in the Action Plan are not of a normative nature, but are meant to assist and provide guidance to States Parties in the implementation of the Convention.
-Each action is also accompanied by one or more indicators, to enable progress in their implementation to be monitored.
+1. The Convention on Cluster Munitions was born out of a collective determination to address the humanitarian consequences and unacceptable harm to civilians caused by cluster munitions.
+States Parties welcome the steady headway that has been made towards this objective since the Convention entered into force on 1 August 2010 and underline their resolve to move forward towards a world free of cluster munitions.

+2. States Parties reaffirm their determination to advance towards the full universalisation of the Convention and the promotion of its norms, as well as towards its full implementation.
+They will intensify efforts to complete time-bound obligations as soon as possible, and in any event no later than the deadline set by the Convention, ensure sustainable, integrated support for cluster munitions victims.
+They underline the importance of taking efforts forward in a spirit of cooperation and building on the existing partnerships between States Parties, international organisations and civil society.

+3. States Parties underline that progress in implementing the Convention is essential not only to address the humanitarian consequences of these weapons.
+The implementation of the CCM provides for a strengthening of effective multilateralism and the rules based international order.
+It contributes to forward movement in a number of other areas, including advancing the achievement of the Sustainable Development Goals, or the promotion of international peace and security, human rights and international humanitarian law.
+It contributes also to improving human security.

+4. Building on the Dubrovnik Action Plan (DAP), the Lausanne Action Plan aims to achieve significant and sustainable progress towards the universalization and implementation of the Convention for the period 2021-25.
+It lays out concrete actions that States Parties will take to that end.
+The actions set forth in the Action Plan are not legal requirement but are meant to assist and provide guidance to States Parties in the implementation of the

+&lt;sup>1 Notion of human security as understood in consensus UNGA resolution 66/290

+Convention.
+Each action is also accompanied by one or more indicators, to monitor progress and identify challenges in their implementation.